Jimbly/dcexjam2025/README.md

 **TODO**
 * OMP AI ticking
-  * hide waiting/ready icons if we're the only one in the battle zone
-  * show battlezone on ground
   * play sound and display message if trying to do any action and BZ is waiting
   * display message if anyone else has been ready for more than a few seconds
 * aiHunt needs to hunt closest player, not BZ leader